hjy0518/DepthSAM/README.md

 **The training code of `CORAL` will be released  after the paper is published.**
 ### Evaluation
-All checkpoints can be found in [Baidu Netdisk](https://pan.baidu.com/s/1BnOzQYb1OZAJCiaBIOjXdA?pwd=1234), 提取码: 1234.
+All checkpoints can be found in [Baidu Netdisk](https://pan.baidu.com/s/1BnOzQYb1OZAJCiaBIOjXdA?pwd=1234), code: 1234.
 ```
 python test.py
 ```